New Chapter Available

 Patented Technology · US 11,327,775 B2

-GraphCall is a sister application to GraphFinancials, built on the same patented synchronized annotation technology.
+Powered by GraphCall — a sister application to GraphFinancials, built on the same patented synchronized annotation technology.
 Patent US 11,327,775 B2 — granted by the United States Patent and Trademark Office.

-Each QR is placed directly next to the passage it explains — on the exact line, not at the end of a chapter.
+Each QR code is placed directly next to the passage it explains — on the exact line, not at the end of a chapter.
+Scan it, and the commentary opens right there.

 WHAT PEOPLE SAY ABOUT